RobTillaart/MCP3424/README.md

 #### Should

 - test on different boards.
-- optimize performance
+- optimize performance if possible
-  - same math in conversion to voltage (for consecutive reads)
 - optimize setting all configuration in one function call.
   - **setConfig(channel, resolution, gain, mode)** ?
   - getter needed?